What is it? Significant update of Audi’s biggest-selling model.

 The safety package has been further enhanced too with more new technology, though again a lot of it requires choosing from the options list.
-A host of new driver assistance systems, cascaded down from Audi’s larger models, includes traffic jam assist, which working with the adaptive cruise control on S tronic auto gearbox models, allows progress in a queue without constant use of the pedals.
+A host of new driver assistance systems, cascaded down from Audi’s larger models, includes traffic jam assist, which working with the adaptive cruise control on automatic gearbox models, allows progress in a queue without constant use of the pedals.

 Emergency assist can brake the car to a safe stop if the driver doesn’t respond to warnings in a dangerous situation, while rear cross-traffic alert helps prevent a collision with a passing vehicle when reversing out of a car park space.

-From launch the new range is available in all four body styles, as are the performance-pitched S3 models with their now 305bhp engines.
+From launch, the new range is available in all four body styles, as are the performance-pitched S3 models with their now 310 hp engines.
 More versions are on the way too – in addition to the new powertrains mentioned, before the end of 2016 the Audi A3 will be added to the brand’s growing e-tron plug-in hybrid range, further enhancing the choice in what is already one of the brand’s most comprehensive line-ups.
 Little wonder it sells so well.

 Audi A3 – key specifications